The GSTC of Krannich Solar GmbH & Co. KG, Krannich Group GmbH and Krannich Solar Projekt GmbH are also available in print version:

 (4) Should, on the request of the customer, a postponement of delivery or service performance deadlines be agreed, we are entitled to demand remuneration at the time at which it would have been due without the postponement.
 Agreement on the Postponement of such deadlines requires the written form.

 (5) Any dunning reminders and setting of deadlines on the part of the customer must be in the written form to be considered effective.
 A period of grace granted must be of an appropriate nature.
 A period of less than two weeks shall only be deemed appropriate in cases of special urgency.

 (6) We are entitled to make partial deliveries, inasmuch as the delivered parts can be reasonably used by the customer.
 We reserve the right to deliver excess or reduced deliveries of up to 5 % of the scope of delivery.

-(7) Agreed delivery deadlines shall be regarded as having been adhered to if the goods have been handed over to the transportation carrier on the agreed date of delivery or as soon as we have been informed of their actual readiness for shipment.
+(7) Agreed delivery deadlines shall be regarded as having been adhered to if the goods have been handed over to the transportation carrier on the agreed date of delivery or as soon as we have informed the customer that the goods are ready for shipment.